 Also, sex registration is a big thing in these molestation cases because people who have children want to know who's living around them in their neighborhood to protect their children.

-The whole concept behind Megan's Law and the Megan's Law website is that people know who the child molesters are and who the sex offenders are, and they can take the appropriate step to protect their families.
+The whole concept behind Megan's Law and the Megan's Law website is that people know who the child molesters are and who the sex offenders are, and they can take the appropriate steps to protect their families.

-Give them all the accurate information you know about the case, and then start to discuss some of the possible punishments with the attorney if you're going to have to plead guilty in the case because the prosecutor has the evidence against you.
+Give them all the accurate information you know about the case, and then start to discuss some of the possible punishments with the attorney if you're going to have to plead guilty in the case, because the prosecutor has the evidence against you.

 Different Types of California Child Molestation Crimes